jkingportfolio/CI_PP1_TheCocktailBar/README.md

 <img src="docs/testing-user-stories/testing-user-stories-news.png">
 </details>

-15. As a site owner i would like users to be able to easily navigate the site, creating a nice user experience
+15. As a site owner I would like users to be able to easily navigate the site, creating a nice user experience

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |